 Why not use your 23andme fitness information from your raw data to learn more about the status of sports-related genes like ACE and ACTN3?

 Why do some people respond to an aerobic workout routine by becoming incredibly fit, whereas others who exercise just as hard for months end up no fitter than when they began?

-Scientists have long known that when a group of people follow the same aerobic workout routine-some increase their cardiorespiratory fitness substantially, unfortunately other seem to get no benefit at all.
+Scientists have long known that when a group of people follow the same aerobic workout routine, some increase their cardiorespiratory fitness substantially, while others seem to get no benefit at all.

 But what is it, that makes one person’s body receptive to exercise and another’s resistant?

 Customization is the key, and over the years it is being commonly used in various fields.

 Exercise for your phenotype by knowing your genotype

 If healthcare and fitness professionals know a person’s genetic predispositions they can recommend a tailor-made exercise regimen that can maximize results.